 What is neonatal cephalic pustulosis?

-Neonatal cephalic pustulosis is a variant of "neonatal acne".
+Neonatal cephalic pustulosis is a variant of neonatal acne (see acne in children).
 It is a pustulareruption arising on the face and/or scalp of newborn babies, often during the third week.
 Unlike true neonatal acne, there are no comedones (blackheads, whiteheads).